RTAKA808/blogbars/README.md

 # blogbars

 ## Description
-This application demonstrates in insomnia how we can use sequelize, postgresql,and express to navigate,create,delete,and edit data along routes to a database
+This application is meant to be a web application for entering blog sites with a sign in and sign up function.

 ## Installation
-insatll nodeJS and postgresql to start, then using npm install pg, sequelize, express, and dotenv.
+insatll nodeJS and postgresql to start, then using npm install pg, sequelize,express-session, express,handlebars,bcrypt and dotenv.

 ## Technologies
 Javascript